 Foam rolling should be done before static or dynamic stretching activities, improving the tissue's ability to lengthen during stretching activities.
-Foam rolling can also be done as part of the cool-down1-2.
+Foam rolling can also be done as part of the cool-down (1-2).
 Foam rolling activities should be performed on tissues identified as overactive during the assessment process.

 Most clients can enjoy foam rolling on their own once they've been instructed on how to properly perform the exercises.
 Foam rolling is not appropriate for all clients, including those with congestive heart failure, kidney failure, or any organ failure, bleeding disorders, or contagious skin conditions.
-If clients have medical issues, have them seek the advice of their medical professional before starting SMR or foam rolling activities.
+If clients have medical issues, have them seek the advice of their medical professional before starting SMR or foam rolling activities (1).

 Slowly roll the targeted area until the most tender spot is found.
-Hold on that spot while relaxing the targeted area and discomfort is reduced, between 30 and 90 seconds.
+Hold on that spot while relaxing the targeted area and discomfort is reduce, between 30 seconds and 90 seconds (1,7).
 During the exercises it is important to maintain core stability.
-Use the drawing-in maneuver (pulling the navel in toward the spine) to maintain stability in the lumbo-pelvic-hip complex.
+Use the drawing-in maneuver (pulling the navel in toward the spine) to maintain stability in the lumbo-pelvic-hip complex (1).
 Take the time to experience the exercises and discover how slightly modifying positions or angles can target different areas of the muscle.

-Pages 6-7 contain some of the top foam roller exercises to get you and your clients started on a path to moving and feeling better.
+Here are some of the top foam roller exercises to get you and your clients started on a path to moving and feeling better.

-CALVES (GASTROCNEMIUS/SOLEUS)
+Calves (Gastrocnemius/Soleus)